turnkeyDev/example-public/README.md

 # example-public
-example repo to be deleted later but demonstrates what a public repo is
+example repo to be deleted later but demonstrates that a public repo means anyone can access and read this page